ONSdigital/sml-catalogue/readme.md

 - One common cause of this error message is not having uploaded your site yet.
 - Are you coming from a non-UK IP address, possibly due to a VPN being active?
 If so, switch this off and try again.
 Geographical restrictions are in place.

-If you have any errors running the pipenv sync command and running the web app or any other errors, it maybe because of issues relating to your latest macOS version and Xcode command line tools installed.
+If you have any errors running the web app or any other errors, it maybe because of issues relating to your latest macOS version and Xcode command line tools installed.
 You can try the command below where you will remove and reinstall Xcode command line tools:

 ```bash
 sudo rm -rf /Library/Developer/CommandLineTools